Tutorial

 For TCP port 5000 and UDP ports 50000–60000, go to VPC Network > Firewall > Create firewall rule and add the rule as shown in the image below.

-How to Configure Firewall rule for Ant Media Servers on Google Cloud?
+How to configure a firewall rule for Ant Media Servers on Google Cloud?

 Finally, in your DNS management, define the IP addresses of both the origin and edge load balancers.

 That’s it!
 You’re all set.
-You can now access the Ant Media Server servers to publish, and play the streams using either the origin or edge group.
+You can now access the Ant Media Server to publish and play the streams using either the origin or edge group.